nonameentername/godot-synths/README.md

 Build
 -----

-This project requires csound-godot and optionally csound-jack.
+This project requires godot-csound and optionally godot-jack.

 Build both projects and place the corresponding build artifacts in the addons folder.